Dimensional regularization

 Although the method is most well understood when poles are subtracted and d is once again replaced by 4, it has also led to some successes when d is taken to approach another integer value where the theory appears to be strongly coupled as in the case of the Wilson–Fisher fixed point.
 A further leap is to take the interpolation through fractional dimensions seriously.
 This has led some authors to suggest that dimensional regularization can be used to study the physics of crystals that macroscopically appear to be fractals.

-It has been argued that Zeta regularization and dimensional regularization are equivalent since they use the same principle of using analytic continuation in order for a series or integral to converge.
+It has been argued that zeta function regularization and dimensional regularization are equivalent since they use the same principle of using analytic continuation in order for a series or integral to converge.